Kombucha - it's that effervescent, tangy fermented drink that seems to be ever-growing in popularity.

 - Tight-Weave Cloth or Paper Coffee Filter

-Below is a list of ingredients needed for making a kombucha.
+Below is a list of ingredients needed for making kombucha, most of which can be found in the Kombucha Tea Starter Kit.
 To explore more options for each, check out our tutorial: Choosing Ingredients for Making Kombucha.

 While it may be tempting to experiment with different types of vinegar, it's very important to always use distilled white vinegar to ensure an appropriately acidic environment.
 Apple cider vinegar and rice vinegar are not appropriate for making kombucha tea.